Counsellor in Whitton

 The body-map and self-attunement

-Use the body map diagram below and carry out sensory experiments with yourself: paying particular attention to your internal sensations and five senses.
+As a counsellor in Whitton, I use the body map diagram below and carry out sensory experiments with yourself: paying particular attention to your internal sensations and five senses.
 For example, noticing your bodily responses to working in the office.
 Locating the source stress such as back pain, muscle tension, headaches, dehydration, hunger, lethargy, or under-breathing.
 Or, noticing how you respond to intimacy such as freezing, avoidance and feeling disconnected.

 If you are often numb or withdrawing into yourself, how do you respond to conflict?
 Do you experience tension, panic, restricted breathing, heart palpitations or stammering.
 And afterwards do you tend to start screen-playing the same scenes over again, playing out worse-case scenarios.